naoya-i/rc-qed/index.md

 - **Derivations** (sequence of entity relations): an explanation as to why the answer can be derived from the documents
 - **Answer** (entity): an answer to the question

-For example, see the following picture:
+See the following picture for an example problem:

 ![RC-QED overview](imgs/task_io.png)